mgerrard/alpaca/docs/index.md

 ---
-title: ALPACA docs
+title: ALPACA documentation
 ...

 These pages document the implementation of ALPACA.
-Using a small program, we'll see [what ALPACA computes], see [how it computes this][Alternating Conditional Analysis], and [step through a run][Stepping through a run] of ALPACA to name the modules as they are used.
+We'll see [what ALPACA computes], discuss [how it computes this][Alternating Conditional Analysis], and [step through a typical run][Stepping through a run] to name some code modules as they are used.
-An [index][Index to source files] to the documentation of individual source files is given at the end.
+An [index][Index to source files] to more complete documentation of individual source files is given at the end.

 What ALPACA computes
 --------------------